Students may check out up to 5 items at a time. Due date and renewals are detailed below.

 - Textbooks – 1 school day, 2 renewals.
 Special requests can be made for long-term checkout and require a parent signature.

-- Board Games & Card Games - due by 3:45 PM the day of checkout.
+- Board Games & Card Games - due by 3:45 PM the day of checkout unless special permission is given by the librarian.

 - STEM Kits - 3 school days, 1 renewal.